Design Decisions¶

 Why obstore as a hard dependency rather than optional?

-• Multi-cloud + auth: Rasteret previously used a Python HTTP client (aiohttp) for range reads. obstore gives a single, well-tested interface for S3/GCS/Azure/HTTPS plus credential providers (requester-pays, SAS signing, Earthdata, etc.).
+- Multi-cloud + auth: Rasteret has custom IO for byte range reads. obstore gives a single, well-tested interface for S3/GCS/Azure/HTTPS plus credential providers (requester-pays, SAS signing, Earthdata, etc.).

 The Collection Parquet has three tiers of columns:

-2. COG acceleration (per-band): {band}_metadata struct columns with tile offsets, byte counts, transform, etc. These enable fast tiled reads and are added by COG enrichment phase methods.
+{band}_metadatastruct columns with tile offsets, byte counts, transform, etc. These enable fast tiled reads and are added by COG enrichment phase methods. - User-extensible:

 This layered schema means the same Parquet file serves as both an I/O acceleration cache and an experiment metadata store.